jerryhgladinet/docs/deploy/source/index.rst

 If you have SQL Server Standard Edition or SQL Server Enterprise Edition, you can take advantage of the high availability features like Always-On Clustering or Always-On Fail Over Group.

 MySQL Community Edition is also supported.

+If you are setting CentreStack server up in Amazon AWS, Amazon Aurora DB is also recommended.

 .. note::

-    The CentreStack server installer is capable of installing SQL Express.
-If you only need a all-in-one deployment for a single server deployment, the installer can install SQL Express automatically.
+    The CentreStack server installer is capable of installing SQL Express or MySQL.
+If you only need an all-in-one deployment for a single server deployment, the installer can install database automatically.

 .Net Framework 4
 ^^^^^^^^^^^^^^^^^